typedb/typedb/docs/pages/documentation/11-examples/graph-api.md

 theMarriage.resource(marriageDate);
 ```

-## Querying the Graph Using GraknGraph
+## Querying the Graph Using GraknTx

-The `runSampleQueries()` method shows how to run a simple query using the `GraknGraph` API.
+The `runSampleQueries()` method shows how to run a simple query using the `GraknTx` API.
 For example, take the query "What are the instances of type person?".
 In Graql, this is simply:

 ```graql
 match $x isa person;